pierangeloc/shoe-store/README.md

 # Simple shoes store with microservices

-Implementation of a simplified version of the classical Pet Store (https://petstore.swagger.io/#/), but rather than pets we trade shoes with 3 microservices:
+Implementation of a simplified version of the classical Pet Store (https://petstore.swagger.io/#/) in a microservice-based fashion, and rather than pets we trade shoes.

+Microservices are:

 1. Shoe Service (CRUD on Shoe models)
 1. Multimedia Service (CRUD on images of Shoes, can do maybe postprocessing or so)